marco-yue/2021-Repositioning/README.md

 2. each day will be treated as an episode with 144 steps in the simulator.

 3. the study area is divided into 67 locations and comprised of 164 edges.

+# Benchmark heuristics

+There are two baseline heuristics compared with our approach:

+1. Hotspot walk, essentially defines a stochastic policy for each agent, which indicates that the actions will be chosen according to the probability  computed by trips quantity at each step.